 We should point out this is a positive model, that is we ask respondents to think about the best practice they’ve seen in their organization.
 So, if this is the best, imagine what the problem projects look like.

-The first step in our mental health recovery is recognizing we have a problem.
+The first step in any recovery is recognizing there is a problem.
 So, join one of our Integrated MBSE webinars where we talk about a journey from design insanity to sane design practices that have the potential to cut your product integration cycles in half.

 Teamcenter MBSE solutions